kobiton/xlr-kobiton-plugin/README.md

 ### B. Getting SSH key for private repository

-For executing test, Kobiton plugin require test script to be stored in **git** repository and Kobiton must have permission to access and clone the script to local for executing.
+For executing test, Kobiton plugin requires test script to be stored in **git** repository and Kobiton must have permission to access and clone the script to local for executing.

-> Note: All of your private information such as test script, sshkey, etc. will be deleted after processing is completed.
+> Note: All of your private information such as test scripts, ssh key, etc. will be deleted after processing is completed.

 - **For user using test script in public repository**: Use the http link directly to the git input field (we will show in the `**request executing test** task)